Ethan Bartlow

-Ethan Andrew Bartlow (born February 2, 2000) is an American professional soccer player who plays as a defender.
+Ethan Andrew Bartlow (born February 2, 2000) is an American professional soccer player who plays as a defender for USL Championship side Tampa Bay Rowdies on loan from Major League Soccer club Sporting Kansas City.

 Youth career

 Playing for USSDA side Crossfire Premier SC, Bartlow scored seven goals in 27 games.

 College and amateur career

 As a freshman in 2018, Bartlow started 18 games for the University of Washington.
 He scored his first goal for Washington on November 9, 2018, in Washington's 2–0 win over Oregon State.
 He was named to the All-Pac-12 third team following the season.

 During the 2019 season, Bartlow played in 20 matches for the Huskies and scored 5 goals, including two goals in Washington's NCAA Tournament 3rd round win over Marshall, helping the Huskies win the PAC-12 regular season title and reach the quarterfinals of the NCAA tournament.
 Bartlow was named Pac-12 Defensive Player of the Year and was named to the All-Pac-12 first team.
 He also made the United Soccer Coaches All-American second team.

 Bartlow also played with National Premier Soccer League side Crossfire Redmond during their 2019 season.